Anyolite/anyolite/README.md

 Anyolite is a Crystal shard which adds a fully functional mruby interpreter to Crystal.

-# Goals of this project
+# Description

+Anyolite allows for wrapping Crystal classes and functions into mruby with little effort.
-This project aims to provide an mruby interpreter to Crystal projects, allowing scripting in a language very close to Crystal itself, therefore combining the best of both worlds.
+This way, mruby can be used as a scripting language to Crystal projects, with the major advantage of a similar syntax.

+Anyolite also ensures that the Crystal garbage collector does not delete the mruby objects, avoiding memory leaks.

+This project is currently in the early development phase, so please report any bugs or missing relevant features.

 # Prerequisites